SepehrSal/911-Calls-Project/README.md

 # 911-Calls-Project
- this capstone project we will be analyzing some 911 call data from Kaggle.
+ In this capstone project we will be analyzing some 911 call data from Kaggle.

-steps in this project:
+Steps in this project:

 * Data and Setup
 * Exploratory Data Analysis (EDA)